-Wetlands are extremely important to the Town as they provide area for floodwater storage, wildlife habitat and groundwater recharge.
+Wetlands are extremely important to the Town as they provide for the protection of water quality, for floodwater storage, for wildlife habitat and for groundwater recharge.
 It is intended that this Overlay District shall:

-- 1. Prevent the development of structures and land uses on naturally occurring wetlands which will contribute to pollution of surface and groundwater by sewage or toxic substances; - 2.
-Prevent destruction of or significant changes to natural wetlands which provide flood protection; - 3.
-Protect unique, rare and valuable natural areas; - 4.
-Protect wildlife habitat and maintain ecological balance; - 5.
-Protect potential water supplies and existing aquifers (water bearing stratum) and aquifer recharge areas; - 6.
-Encourage those low intensity uses that can be harmoniously, appropriately and safely located in wetlands.
+- A. Prevent the development of structures and land uses, which will cause or contribute to pollution of surface water or groundwater in naturally occurring wetlands; - B. Prevent destruction of or degradation to a natural wetland's ability to receive stormwater and minimize damage from flooding; - C. Protect unique, rare and valuable natural areas and the species they contain; - D. Protect wildlife habitat and maintain ecological integrity of said habitat; - E. Protect the quality and quantity of potential water supplies and existing aquifers (water bearing stratum) and aquifer recharge areas; - F. Prevent the loss or degradation of a diversity of recreational benefits in wetlands such as hunting, fishing, canoeing, bird watching; - G. Prevent the loss of the visual and aesthetic qualities of wetlands including their contribution to open space, character, and overall scenic beauty of the landscape.